On dynamical finiteness properties of algebraic group shifts: Introduction

 \begin{proof} Theorem~\ref{t:sofic-alg-grp} shows that the iterated images $\tau^n(\Sigma)$ are algebraic group subshifts of $V^G$.
 Then Theorem~\ref{c:descending-property} on the intersection of algebraic group subshifts implies that $ \Omega(\tau) \coloneqq \bigcap_{n \geq 1} \tau^n(\Sigma)$ is also an algebraic group subshift of $V^G$.
 Consequently, $\Omega(\tau) $ is an algebraic group subshift of finite type of $V^G$ by Theorem~\ref{t:intro-sft-property-alg-grp}.
 Hence, it follows from \cite[Theorem~1.3.(iv)]{cscp-2020} that $\tau$ must be stable. \end{proof}

 It turns out that the proofs of our main theorems can be applied verbatim to obtain generalizations (cf.~Section~\ref{s:generalization}) to the so called \emph{admissible group subshifts} (cf.~Definition~\ref{d:admissible-subgroup-shift}).

-For example, we obtain the following finiteness result (cf.~Theorem~\ref{t:artinian-general}): \begin{theorem} Let $G$ be a polycyclic-by-finite group and let $A$ be an Artinian group.
-Then every closed subshift of $A^G$ which is also an abstract subgroup is a subshift of finite type. \end{theorem}
+For example, we obtain the following finiteness result (cf.~Theorem~\ref{t:artinian-general} and Example~\ref{example:canonical-admissible-for-intro}): \begin{theorem} Let $G$ be a polycyclic-by-finite group.
+Let $A$ be an Artinian group (resp. an Artinian module).
+Then every closed subshift of $A^G$ which is also an abstract subgroup (resp. a submodule) is a subshift of finite type. \end{theorem}

 Here, a group $\Gamma$ is \emph{Artinian} if every descending sequence of subgroups of $\Gamma$ eventually stabilizes.